This Is What the Symbols on the Back of Your Hair and Beauty Products Really Mean

 If you see this symbol on a bottle, you won’t get all the product info from the bottle alone—the product has a separate leaflet with more details.
 In other words, it’s probably already in the trash.
 But if it’s still hiding in a drawer, it might be time to toss that plus these other items cluttering your home.

 If this seems eerily similar to the triangle of arrows that tells you a package is recyclable, you have a good instinct.
 The Green Dot symbol means the company put money toward recycling or packaging recovery programs.
 So even though the companies are creating not-so-eco-friendly packaging, they’re balancing that out by supporting green movements.
-Check out these myths about going green everyone believes.

 Seeing a happy rabbit will make you smile, but the meaning behind it is even better.
 Companies can pay to use the Leaping Bunny Logo if they promise not to use animal testing.
 The third-party Coalition for Consumer Information on Cosmetics verifies the claims, so you can trust it more than an unconfirmed “not tested on animals” line.
 Find out more about vegan skincare.